Careers in Mathematics (that do not involve a graduate degree)

 From the U.S. National Security Agency to a smaller company doing commerce on the web, the demand for mathematicians that can understand the number-theoretic issues in cryptography is great.

-Among the highest-paid professions are actuaries, who compute the statistics behind life insurance tables and other related tables.
-More information is at http://BeAnActuary.org.
+Among the highest-paid professions are actuaries, who compute the statistics behind life insurance other tables of predictive data.
+More information is at www.BeAnActuary.org.
 You can find listings of actuarial jobs at www.actuaryjobs.com, a site hosted by D.W.
 Simpson Actuarial Search.

-More generally, the proliferation of statistics in everything ranging from business to government has brought many organizations to seek math majors.
+More generally, the proliferation of statistics in everything ranging from business to government has brought many organizations to seek mathematics majors.
 Find out more at www.amstat.org/education/careers.html.

 Most branches and agencies in the U.S. government use mathematicians, for the reasons mentioned above.
 Particularly noteworthy are the Department of Defense, the National Security Agency, the Environmental Protection Agency, NASA, and the General Accounting Office.